 Now, its time to blend!
 I blend in Drop Cloth and Barn Red to create a large range of the best coral colors.
 This is exactly why I say you can’t have just one!
 It’s the range that ends up looking so very lovely.

-Some of the coral painted areas carry much more orange hues, and others more pink.
-I love how almost fiery it feels yet its still refined.
-Using the Barn Red, a deep red paint color really managed to add so much depth and interest to this already lovely color.
+Some of the coral-painted areas carry much more orange hues, and others more pink.
+I love how almost fiery it feels yet it’s still refined.
+Using Barn Red, a deep red paint color really managed to add so much depth and interest to this already lovely color.

 To read more about this piece, click here!